 Thanks guys.
 I'll start with the external and start turning clockwise to see what happens.
 If I can't get where I want to be that way, then I'll change the internal governor.
 With a 2600 stall converter, it's silly to be slipping out of 1st get before I even get locked up.

-I spoke to the shop that rebuilt the tranny for me- they offered to do the inside work to accomplish the task but recommended first starting with the external canister.
+they offered to do the inside work to accomplish the task but recommended first starting with the external canister

 .